 The rest of the BMW iX looks pretty similar to the Vision iNEXT concept from 2018.
 It gets the same really thin headlights and the bottom edge of the bumpers and doors has similar chunks of black trim with bright blue highlights.
 Because you HAVE to have blue bits on an electric car, right?

 Overall, the iX’s slippery design means it can cut through the air just as easily as the new BMW 4 Series – not bad for a tall SUV.
-The various aerodynamic tweaks BMW made to the bumpers, underfloor and alloy wheels boosted the iX’s range by 40 miles, which could mean the difference between getting home or having to recharge half way.
+The various aerodynamic tweaks BMW made to the bumpers, underfloor and alloy wheels from the iNEXT concept boosted the iX’s range by 40 miles, which could mean the difference between getting home or having to recharge halfway.

 New BMW iX interior

-The new BMW iX is about the same size as a BMW X5, but it only comes with five, instead of seven seats.
-There’s no need for a long driveshaft to run from the engine to the rear wheels – because it’s an electric car – so BMW has made the iX’s floor completely flat inside to give everyone more leg room in the back.
+There’s no need for a long driveshaft to run from the engine to the rear wheels – because it’s an electric car – so BMW has made the iX’s floor completely flat inside to give everyone more legroom in the back.

 Unlike other BMWs, there aren’t any buttons on the dashboard – just a really slim air vent – and there’s a big gap between the dashboard and the centre console where you’d normally find the heating controls.
 BMW’s usual gear lever has gone, too.
-Instead, you get a tiny little rocker switch, much like the one in a Volkswagen Golf.
+Instead, you get a tiny little rocker switch, much like the one you’d find in the new Volkswagen Golf.

 New BMW iX Infotainment

 The BMW iX gets a totally new version of BMW’s iDrive that combines a 12.3-inch driver’s display with a massive 14.9-inch central touchscreen.
 Controlling everything with a touchscreen is normally pretty tricky though, so it’s good to see that BMW has decided to keep its rotary controller on the centre console.